noeliacarrion/project-place-company-ironhack/README.md

 ### Requeriments

-- First of all, it's important to stay near to other tech new companies, so i've categorized the type of each company.
+- First of all, it's important to stay near to other tech new companies, so I've categorized the type of each company.

-- My first decition was to select companies which were founded beetween 2009 and 2019 but the database contained values to 2013, so if've modified the requirements and select companies from 2007.
+- My first decition was to select companies which were founded beetween 2009 and 2019 but the database contained values to 2013, so I've modified the requirements and select companies from 2007.

 - I was looking for locationes where the total money raised was at least 1 million.

-- To expand the gaming industry i've decided to find locations out USA and see what kind of companies there are in other countries.
+- To expand the gaming industry I've decided to find locations out USA and see what kind of companies there are in other countries.

 - It's important too the satisfaction's employees and the 30% have at least 1 childes.
 I've used Google API to find close to the radius schools or kindergarten